utnesp/wiggleplotR_extension/README.md

 To plot, you need to set up track_data as described in [Introduction to wiggleplotr.](https://bioconductor.org/packages/devel/bioc/vignettes/wiggleplotr/inst/doc/wiggleplotr.html)
 It is a data.frame consisting of colnames sample_id, condition, scaling_factor (num), bigWig (path to your BigWig files).

-Then you set up your track_data:
+Example on how to set up your track_data:

 ```R
 track_data = dplyr::mutate(sample_data, track_id = condition, colour_group = condition)